ppsree01/compare_x/README.md

 | 5 | Bonus | Chat-bot | A chat-bot appears at the bottom right corner of the UI available on click of a button |
 | 6 | Bonus | Side Nav Expand on hover | Side nav expands on hover in desktop view ( or click on tablet view ) and displays details of the navigation |
 | 7 | Bonus | TopNav Download Report button implementation | Downloads a report on click |

+## Note:
+The UI is currently configured for desktop and tablet ( landscape ) mode.